David Mathews: Personal life

 Mathews married Sarah Seymour on November 6, 1758, in Trinity Church in New York.

-Some of Mathews' nine children remained in Canada.
-Others, such as his daughter Harriet Mathews, whose daughter Anna Winslow Green married Harvard University president Samuel Webber, married Americans and moved to the United States.
-His eldest daughter, Catalina, married a lieutenant in the 35th (Royal Sussex) Regiment of Foot and subsequently moved to Rye, East Sussex England, where she bore children.
+Some of Mathews' nine children married Americans and moved to the United States, such as his daughter Harriet Mathews, whose daughter Anna Winslow Green married the namesake son of Harvard University president Samuel Webber.
+Some of Mathews' offspring remained in Canada, such as his eldest daughter Catalina, who married a lieutenant in the 35th (Royal Sussex) Regiment of Foot and subsequently moved to Rye, East Sussex England, where she bore children.
 Mathews' granddaughter married Vice Admiral James Noble, who served on HMS Agamemnon with Lord Nelson.
 Catalina Mathews' descendants include solicitor and editor Horace Pym and British historian Keith Kissack and can be found in England, Canada, United States, Australia and New Zealand.

 Descendants of Mathews have served in both Canadian and United States politics and government in both local and national capacities.
 In Canada Murray Dodd, represented Cape Breton in the House of Commons of Canada from 1882 to 1887 and was named Queen's Counsel in 1880.
-Also Lewis Wilkieson Johnstone (1862-1936), who was also a grandson of Edmund Murray Dodd, was a Conservative member of the House of Commons of Canada representing Cape Breton North—Victoria from 1925 to 1935.
+Also Lewis Wilkieson Johnstone (1862–1936), who was also a grandson of Edmund Murray Dodd, was a Conservative member of the House of Commons of Canada representing Cape Breton North—Victoria from 1925 to 1935.

-In the United States collateral descendants of Mathews include Fletcher Mathews Haight (1799-1856), a federal judge in California, who was a great nephew of Mathews and grandson of his brother James.
+In the United States collateral descendants of Mathews include Fletcher Mathews Haight (1799–1856), a federal judge in California, who was a great nephew of Mathews and grandson of his brother James.
 His son Henry Huntly Haight was the 10th Governor of California.

 Mathews's brother, Fletcher Mathews, was ordered arrested by George Washington around the same time in June 1776 for suspicion of a "Scheme of Inlisting Men for the Kings Service".
 No evidence was found, and he was subsequently released.
 Fletcher was referred to in 1779 by Col. Isaac Nicholl, Sheriff to Governor George Clinton, as "an exceedingly bad man" who was "willing to do all the hurt he can" to the Patriot cause.
 In 1781 Washington wrote to Clinton warning him about Loyalists seeking to kidnap him.
 Washington specifically mentions the home of Fletcher as a frequent meeting place for Crown sympathizers.
 At the end of the war, unlike David, Fletcher was permitted to stay in the country due to his childhood relationship to Governor Clinton, to his wife Sarah Woodhull being the sister of General Nathaniel Woodhull who died in 1776 from wounds resulting from his capture by the British, and Sheriff Nicholl being another brother-in-law.

 Another of Mathews' brothers, James, of Cornwall, was arrested at the same time as he and Fletcher Mathews.
 He was released upon "taking the oath" to the patriot effort.
 James was the father of Vincent Mathews.

-Cornplanter, a first cousin once removed of Mathews and a Seneca chief, was also a collaborator with the British against the colonists.
+Cornplanter, a first cousin once removed of Mathews and a Seneca chief, also supported the British against the colonists.